-Hy-industry introduces you to cobalt-based superalloy
+Hy-industry introduces you to cobalt-based superalloy.(HY-industry technical centre)

-Development of Cobalt-Based Superalloys In the late 1930s, cobalt-based superalloys began to be developed due to the need for turbochargers for piston-type aerospace engines.
+Development of cobalt-based superalloy In the late 1930s, cobalt-based superalloys began to be developed due to the need for turbochargers for piston-type aerospace engines.
 In 1942, the United States first succeeded in making turbocharger blades with the dental metal material Vitallium (Co-27 Cr-5 Mo-0.5Ti).
 This alloy gradually precipitates out of the carbide phase and becomes brittle during use.
 Therefore, the carbon content of the alloy was reduced to 0.3% while 2.6% of nickel was added to increase the solubility of the carbide forming element in the matrix, thus developing into the HA-21 alloy.
 In the late 1940s, the X-40 and HA-21 produced aerospace jet engines and turbochargers for casting turbine blades and guide vanes, operating at temperatures up to 850-870 °C.

 S-816, used in 1953 as a forged turbine blade, is an alloy that is solid solution strengthened with a variety of refractory elements.
 From the late 1950s to the late 1960s, four cast cobalt-based alloys were widely used in the United States: WI-52, X-45, Mar-M509, and FSX-414.
 Deformed cobalt-based alloys are mostly sheet materials, such as L-605 for making combustion chambers and conduits.
 Haynes-188, which appeared in 1966, improved its antioxidant properties due to its inclusion of antimony.
 The cobalt-based alloy ∏K4 used in the Soviet Union for the production of guide vanes is equivalent to HA-21.
 The development of cobalt-based alloys should take into account the resources of cobalt.
 Cobalt is an important strategic resource, and most countries in the world lack cobalt, which limits the development of cobalt-based alloys.